marchesir/xguard/README.md

     MapK <-- "same underlying map" --> MapU
 ```

+##Improvements

+* Move more of the network-packet filtering into the eBPF program for better performance.
+* Add the ability to trace based on time ranges, especially since kernel traces can be very noisy.
+* Add the ability to export to common logging formats, e.g. JSON, CSV, Prometheus, etc.

 ## Final Thoughts

 The **eBPF Summit: Hackathon Edition 2025** was a great learning experience.
 Below is the assembled eBPF LEGO obtained at Kubernetes Community Days Edinburgh 2025 after completing Cilium Cluster Mesh training by Isovalent.
 ![eBPF Lego](ebpflego.jpg)